nix-community/cache-nix-action/README.md

 <details>
   <summary>Example</summary>

-The workflow will create 3 unique caches with same keys. `Linux` and `Windows` runners will use different compression technique and hence create two different caches.
+The workflow will create 3 unique caches with same keys. `Ubuntu` and `Windows` runners will use different compression technique and hence create two different caches.
 And `build-linux` will create two different caches as the `paths` are different.

 ```yaml
 jobs: